varunlpai/Huffman-Text-Encoding/README.md

-# Huffman-Text-Encoding
-A Text Compressor that uses the Huffman Tree Method to obtain compression.
+# Text Encoder Using Huffman Trees